Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Usage example Non-PowerShell: powershell.exe -command "& .\Set-OutlookSignatures.ps1 -MirrorCloudSignatures false"

 ## 3.32.
 MailboxSpecificSignatureNames<!-- omit in toc -->
-Should signature names be mailbox specific by adding the e-mail address?
+Should signature names be mailbox specific by adding the email address?

 For compatibility with Outlook storing signatures in the file system, Set-OutlookSignatures converts templates to signatures according to the following logic:
 1. Get all mailboxes and sort them: Mailbox of logged-on/simulated user, other mailboxes in default Outlook profile or Outlook Web, mailboxes from other Outlook profiles